Leap Administration#

 • To resend an invitation, click meatball_menu > Resend invitation in the table on the Project Members tab.

-• To resend the invitation to multiple invitees simultaneously, perform the following:
+• To resend the invitation to multiple invitees simultaneously, select the invitees for which to resend invitations and use Manage Selected multiselect_menu.

 Revoking Invitations#